Master Program in

 Become a part of the outstanding BME Paris community

 In M1 (semesters 1 and 2), there is one single track, with individualized choices of courses according to students’ backgrounds.

-No syllabus will be provided before the kick-off meeting.
+NB.
+No schedule or syllabus will be provided before the kick-off meeting.
 However, you can consult the list of courses by going on the track pages below.

 The M2 (semesters 3 and 4) offers five tracks:

 - PhD in a field related to the M2 track followed by the student, in academia or jointly with a company (CIFRE PhDs)

 - R&D positions in large companies or startups, in almost all activity biomedical and biotech sectors